Killzone Shadow Fall: Critical response

-Killzone Shadow Fall received "mixed or average" reviews, according to review aggregator Metacritic.
+Killzone Shadow Fall received "mixed or average" reviews, according to review aggregator website Metacritic.
 It was mostly praised for its visuals and multiplayer mode, but criticism was directed at the game's story and AI problems.

-Destructoid's Dale North was very positive of the game; he scored it a 9/10 and said: "I like Killzone: Shadow Fall for its change of direction from previous series games, as well as its change of pace over other first-person shooters.
+Destructoids Dale North was very positive of the game; he scored it a 9/10 and said: "I like Killzone: Shadow Fall for its change of direction from previous series games, as well as its change of pace over other first-person shooters.
 Guerrilla has tried a few new things this time around, and should be commended as such.
 I welcome the almost sandbox-ish level approach, and the stealth segments did a nice job of breaking up the standard shooting action.
 It's really nice when gameplay concepts win out over big set pieces and cinematic events.
 Oh, and it's beautiful.
 A stunner.
 Killzone: Shadow Fall is the game that will make you happy to own a PS4."

 Oli Welsh's review for Eurogamer scored a 7 out of 10.
 He praised the visuals, gunplay, movement, level design, and multiplayer, as well as the OWL, which was called a "fun tactical toy".
 Welsh said "It's a game that any new PlayStation 4 owner will be proud to show off - but it won't be one they remember by the time PS5 rolls around."

 In his review for Game Informer, Dan Ryckert scored the game an 8/10 and stated: "When you look past the gorgeous visuals, Killzone: Shadow Fall is a competent shooter in terms of both campaign gameplay and multiplayer offerings.
 It may not be the most innovative title on the market, but it's certainly one of the top stars of the PlayStation 4's launch lineup."